AlinaBrode/am_lang/docs/plans.md

 * fix lurik photo file (reduce size)
 * introduce several sections into telegram channel (separate programming, language, relocation)
 * fix in post of Lurik Komitasa to Bagramyan
+* posts on programming:
+  * create a react application for three variables swaps
+    * put the link into previous post
+  * note on / and % - taking an integer part toward zero
+  * junior: problems on simple operations, floor ceiling
+  * junior: array object
+  * junior: math module - pow, sqrt, ...
+  * middle: operations over mixed types arguments: "a" + [] ..., {} + {}, [] + [], {} + [], [] + {}
+  * binary representation: table for the first 8 numbers
+  * bitwise explanation, examples
+  * xor explanation, examples
+  * xor properties, task about fire alarm in the large corporation
+  * explanation of "swap two values" using xor

 * on pause until Yerevan